Central Development Officer, Memorial University of Newfoundland

 Originally from Petty Harbour-Maddox Cove, Courtney Clarke spends her professional life breaking down barriers to post-secondary education as a Central Development Officer at Memorial University.
 Through professional fundraising and meaningful partnerships with alumni looking to positively impact our community, Courtney focuses on advancing indigenization of the academy, research initiatives, empowering students who are from the B.I.P.O.C and LGBTQ communities, supporting veterans and students with disabilities, and helping other students who face socio-economic barriers.

-With a combination of community, small business and financial management experience, as well as lived experience with gender-based violence, Courtney takes an intersectional approach to the work she does and focuses on utilizing her own privilege as a cis-heterosexual white Newfoundlander to lift up others who do not have the same privileges in our community.
+With a combination of community, small business and financial management experience, as well as lived experience with gender-based violence, Courtney takes an intersectional approach to the work she does and focuses on to lifting up others who do not have the same privileges in our community.